Solution for HP Printer Troubleshooting Issues

 Unpack a new cartridge and remove the packing tape on it.
 Hold the ink cartridge by its sides and twist the orange cap to remove it.

 Hold the ink cartridge in a way that the copper contacts are facing the printer.
-Insert it into the slot with the letters on the cartridge matching the ones in the printer.
+Insert it into the slot with the letters on the cartridge matching the ones in the printer, by following the above steps you can easily solve the HP Printer Troubleshooting Issues for Ink Cartridge.